Skip To Main Content

 Assessments and Data Used

-Eligibility for Highly Capable Services is determined based on multiple criteria, including scores obtained from the highly capable testing process (CogAT/NNAT3), as well as other information available on students within Edmonds.
+Eligibility for Highly Capable Services is determined based on multiple criteria, including scores obtained from the highly capable testing process (NNAT3), as well as other information available on students within Edmonds.
 Examples of such data include district achievement scores (i-Ready, Acadience, WIDA), state testing scores (Smarter Balanced), teacher feedback, and supplemental information submitted by families.

 i-Ready